District Data & Assessment

 • School performance results that are publicly released and used by families and communities, are negatively impacted if

 • English learners not taking ACCESS or Alternate ACCESS for ELLs will not receive a score to meet English learner program

 Testing Windows All of MN MCA and MTAS testing will be administered through Pearson Access Next as it was this past school year.
 All ACCESS and Alternate ACCESS testing runs through WIDA-AMS and the DRC Insight platform.

-The Benchmark Reports are not available this fall, but next year they will have a new look to them.
-Staff can contact the District Assessment Coordinator in the fall of 2021 to get a copy of their grade level and content area.
+The Benchmark Reports are available this fall.
+Staff can contact the District Assessment Coordinator in the fall of 2022 to get a copy of their grade level and content area.
 They will be available for Reading, Math, and Science.

 Department of Teaching and Learning

 Educational excellence for all learners to be successful global citizens in the future.

 Through leadership, provide growth and support opportunities for all staff to positively impact student achievement.

 Staff will be able to find and use updated data and reports in our student information systems in order to help guide instruction for all students.

 - ISD 518 District Testing Calendar